 - i.
 Compilation of Stakeholder Group and Constituency Statements (where these were sought and provided) - ii.
-Compilation of any statements received from any ICANN Supporting Organization or Advisory include areas such as economic impact, competition, operations, privacy and other rights, scalability and feasibility.
+Compilation of any statements received from any ICANN Supporting Organization or Advisory Committee (where these were sought and provided) - iii.
+Statement of level of consensus for Proposed GNSO Input - iv.
+Information regarding the members of the GIP Team - A statement on the GIP Team discussion concerning the impact of the proposed input which could include areas such as economic impact, competition, operations, privacy and other rights, scalability and feasibility.